-Route 66 East Albuquerque to Chicago Motorcycle Tour Tour Itinerary
+Route 66 East Albuquerque to Chicago Self Drive Motorcycle Tour - Tour Itinerary

 New Mexico is nicknamed “The Land of Enchantment”, and the city of Albuquerque is one of its most interesting.
 Straddling the Rio Grande River, ‘ABQ’ came into prominence during the Atomic Age of the 1950s thanks to the Sandia National Laboratories and its research of nuclear energy and weaponry.
 Albuquerque is also home a vibrant arts culture, including the annual International Balloon Festival, a large gathering of hot-air balloons from around the world.
 This eclectic, quirky city has a unique charm, one you will enjoy exploring before your motorcycle tour begins.